Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 ### _The Map_

 The simulator will load a feature map described through the [`map_data.txt`](./data/map_data.txt) file that can be found in the [data](./data) directory.
-This file includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+This file includes the position of landmarks (in meters) on a Cartesian coordinate system that will be considered as the Map reference frame.
 Each row has three columns, describing x position, y position and landmark id.

-the map is read in the [main.cpp](./src/main.cpp) file (lines 40-45):
+The map is read in the [main.cpp](./src/main.cpp) file (lines 40-45):

 ```sh
   // Read map data